-- 6.1 Iress faces a broad range of risks reflecting its position as a global organisation operating in competitive markets and is committed to the integration of fit-for-purpose risk management practices across Iress that support the achievement of its strategic goals and objectives. - 6.2 As a global technology company and licensed financial services business, risk (positive or negative) is inevitable in order for Iress to achieve success.
-Iress' risk management philosophy is to proactively identify, manage and mitigate risks, learn from risk events and continuously anticipate emerging risks and opportunities. - 6.3 The Board is responsible for demonstrating leadership and commitment to enable a positive risk culture, including approving Iress' risk management strategy and framework, establishing appropriate governance structures for risk oversight, determining organisational appetite for risk, and ensuring appropriate policies and procedures are in place to oversee and manage risk. - 6.4 The Board has adopted a risk appetite statement, risk management policy and framework.
-Under the policy and framework, the tasks of undertaking and assessing risk management and internal control effectiveness are delegated to management through the CEO/MD, the Chief Financial Officer (CFO) and the Group General Counsel, including responsibility for the day to day design and implementation of Iress' risk management and internal control system. - 6.5 The risk management function of the Board is performed by the Audit & Risk Committee, the terms of reference for which are set out in the Audit & Risk Committee Charter.
+- 6.1 Iress faces a broad range of risks reflecting its position as a global organisation operating in competitive markets and is committed to the integration of fit-for-purpose risk management practices that support the achievement of its strategic goals and objectives. - 6.2 As a global technology company and licensed financial services business, risk (positive or negative) is inevitable in order for Iress to achieve success.
+Iress' risk management philosophy is to proactively identify, manage and mitigate risks, learn from risk events and continuously anticipate emerging risks and opportunities. - 6.3 The Board is responsible for demonstrating leadership and commitment to enable a positive risk culture, including establishing appropriate governance structures for risk oversight, determining organisational appetite for risk, and ensuring appropriate policies and procedures are in place to oversee and manage risk.
+In doing so, the Board is responsible for approving Iress' Risk Strategy, Risk Management Framework and Risk Appetite Statement. - 6.4 The risk management function of the Board is performed by the Audit & Risk Committee, the terms of reference for which are set out in the Audit & Risk Committee Charter.
 Management, through the Executive Risk Committee, reports to the Audit & Risk Committee on Iress' key risks and the extent to which it believes these risks are being adequately managed.
-The frequency with which the Board is informed about issues depends on the significance of the specific risk.
-The risk reporting framework is generally reviewed annually to ensure it continues to be sound and that Iress is operating with due regard to the risk appetite set by the Board.
+The Risk Management Framework is reviewed annually, including in 2023, to ensure that it continues to be sound and that Iress is operating with due regard to the risk appetite set by the Board. - 6.5 In terms of the controls prevailing over the 2023 reporting period, these were as described below: - (a) Financial reporting there is a comprehensive budgeting system with an annual budget approved by the Directors.
+Monthly actual results are reported against budget or an alternative benchmark (where considered appropriate) and revised internal forecasts for the year are prepared regularly.
+Procedures are also in place to ensure that disclosure obligations are reviewed and information is reported to the ASX in accordance with continuous disclosure requirements.
+Iress' independent external auditor also reports periodically to the Audit & Risk Committee on their annual audit process, which includes consideration of the key controls and information technology systems that govern Iress' financial reporting framework. - (b) CEO/CFO Declaration the CEO/MD and CFO provide a written declaration to the Board in relation to the full year accounts, as is required by section 295A of the Corporations Act, and a corresponding declaration for the half year accounts, pursuant to principle 4.2 of the ASX Corporate Governance Principles and Recommendations.
+These written declarations are made following receipt of supporting internal control assurance letters, signed by the senior executives of all key business units, as well as by finance managers.